 I was born in Bury, Lancashire, in the north west of England, and grew up in Altrincham, Cheshire, which is on the southern edge of Greater Manchester.
 I currently live in Brunswick Heads near Byron Bay in northern New South Wales, Australia, with my partner Sera.

-I moved to the London area in my 20s, and lived in urban Buddhist communities for most of my twenties.
-The years in these semi-monastic Buddhist communities gave me a profound spiritual and cultural education that I have drawn on all my life.
-The book that I am now working on (A Mandala of Love: Consciousness, Ethics and Society) is, in part, a distillation of the best of what I learned during those years, filtered through, and processed in the course of, three decades of life experience and further spiritual study.
+I became a Buddhist when I was living in Manchester in my early twenties, and lived at the Manchester Buddhist Centre for several years, before moving to the London area.
+The years living (and working) in semi-monastic ‘Western Buddhist’ communities gave me a profound spiritual and cultural education that I have drawn on all my life.
+My writing in this website is, in part, a distillation of the best of what I learned during those years, filtered through, and processed in the course of three decades of life experience and further spiritual study.

 Although I am no longer working in that profession, much of my time in London was spent working as an Occupational Therapist – running therapeutic programs, and doing counselling, coaching and support work in mental health services.
-I loved that work, and I dearly loved the staff and patients that I worked with in those contexts, and I loved the humanistic psychological framework of that work, but increasingly found myself predominantly drawing on spiritual understandings, and on the depth psychology of Carl Jung and other psychological approaches that were incongruous with the standard psychiatric understandings of mind and behaviour.
-I was especially affected by the work of philosopher and psychotherapist, Eugene Gendlin – whose wonderful ‘Focusing’ practice I studied in depth, and practised regularly for many years.
+I loved that work, and I dearly loved the staff and patients that I worked with in those contexts, and I loved the humanistic psychological framework of that work, but found myself predominantly drawing on spiritual understandings, and on the depth psychology of Carl Jung (whose work I had studied during my Buddhist years) and other psychological approaches that were incongruous with the standard psychiatric understandings of mind and behaviour.
+I was also especially deeply affected by the work of philosopher and psychotherapist, Eugene Gendlin – whose wonderful ‘Focusing’ practice I studied in depth, and practised regularly for many years.

 Gendlin’s ‘Focusing’ is a self-empathy / self-inquiry / psycho-therapeutic innerwork practice, that is very little known.
 I practiced Focusing in the context of a wonderful circle of fellow student practitioners who became my dearest friends.
-That experience of practising Focusing on a weekly basis with a close circle of friends, was the strongest experience of spiritual community in my life, much deeper I would say, than my experience of residential Buddhist communities in my 20s, or any other spiritual community that I have come across since.
-Although Focusing is usually presented, and understood, in humanistic terms, it is, in my view, a profoundly soulful and spiritual practice, and I came to see it as practice that is closely aligned with Carl Jung’s archetypal psychology, which I was studying at the same time.
-In my experience, the practice of Focusing consistently raises us far above a merely humanistic world view.
-Our innerwork processes in that practice group frequently led us not only to psychological healing, but to deep spiritual insights, and profound spiritual comfort.
+That experience of practising Focusing on a weekly basis with a close circle of friends, was the strongest experience of spiritual community in my life – even deeper in some ways, than my experience of residential Buddhist communities in my twenties, or any other spiritual community that I have come across since.
+Although Focusing is usually presented, and understood, in humanistic terms, it is, in my view, a profoundly soulful and spiritual practice, and I came to see it as a practice that is closely aligned with Carl Jung’s archetypal psychology, which I continued to study at the same time.
+In my experience, the practice of Focusing consistently raises us far above a merely humanistic world-view.
+Our innerwork processes in that practice group frequently led us not only to psychological healing, but to profound spiritual insights and spiritual comfort.

-An important part of my journey, has been a period of seriously debilitating metabolic illness.
+An important part of my journey in the last two decades, has been a period of seriously debilitating metabolic illness.
 I now recognise that these patterns of ill health have been with me since my twenties, but have worsened as I got older.
 This process has forced me into an understanding of health and mental health that is truly holistic.
-I find myself enormously grateful to several of the doctors in general practice in my local area, who practice various forms of more broad-based functional medicine that incorporates, or works alongside, naturopathic and complementary approaches.
+I find myself enormously grateful to several of the doctors in general practice in my local area, who practice various forms of more broad-based functional medicine that incorporates, or works alongside, nutritional, naturopathic, and complementary approaches.

-What has lifted my level of well-being most effectively; and what has supported me in living with my limitations most profoundly; and what has prompted me to create this website, has been my return meditation practice in 2016.
-The approach that I have found is a synthesis of understandings from many sources, and I would dearly like to share it with others, via the ‘Meditation Guidance’ series of articles.
+What has lifted my level of well-being most effectively; and what has supported me in living with my limitations most profoundly; and what has prompted me to create this website, has been my return to regular meditation practice in 2016.
+The approach that I have found is a synthesis of understandings from many sources, and I would dearly like to share it with others.

-I hesitate to even try to list the other teachers and traditions that have supported the understanding that I now have, but in the last ten years I have been very effected by the very simple and direct advaita vedanta teachings (pointings) of ‘Sailor Bob’ Adamson (who was a student of Nisagadatta Maharaj); by the exercises developed by Douglas Harding (who was a student Zen); and recently by the work of Roger Penrose and Stuart Hameroff (who have collaborated to create a brilliant and convincing hypotheses to explain the ‘hard problem’ of Consciousness – via the quantum mechanical functioning of the molecular micro-tubules in the nerve-cells of the brain).
+My approach to meditation is a Buddhist one – it springs primarily from Buddhist sources of inspiration and understanding.
+Its foundation is in the Buddha’s teachings, and in the Five Wisdoms teachings of Indian Mahayana Buddhism.
+I think of myself as a Buddhist Universalist however – by which I mean that I do not believe that Buddhism is the only source of valid spiritual truths.
+There are many other teachers, and several other traditions that have supported my understanding.
+I was very effected for example, by the work of Eugene Gendlin, which I mentioned above; by the Nonviolent Communication model of Marshall Rosenberg; by the very simple and direct advaita vedanta teachings of ‘Sailor Bob’ Adamson, who was a student of Nisagadatta Maharaj (and also of Dzogchen); by the exercises developed by Douglas Harding (who was a student Zen); and by the work of Roger Penrose and Stuart Hameroff (who have collaborated to create a brilliant and convincing hypotheses to explain the ‘hard problem’ of Consciousness – via the quantum mechanical functioning of the molecular micro-tubules in the nerve-cells of the brain).

-In recent years I have also greatly valued the work of Candice O’Denver, and the global community that she has created.
-Although Candice O’Denver personally feels an affinity with the Dzogchen teachings of Tibetan Buddhism, in her teaching work she generally presents an approach to spiritual practice that is stripped back to its culture-free essence.
-While I hesitate to attempt to sum up these profound teachings, this essence might be characterised as an invitation to recognise Consciousness repeatedly, if only for short moments, in the midst of life, and to gratefully acknowledge its beneficial and profoundly supportive qualities.
+I have also greatly valued the non-duality teachings of Candice O’Denver, and the global community that she has created.
+Although Candice O’Denver personally feels an affinity with the Dzogchen teachings of Tibetan Buddhism, and has in recent years been adopted by one of the Tibetan lineages, her approach to spiritual practice strips Dzogchen back to its culture-free essence.
+While I hesitate to attempt to sum up these profound teachings, this essence might be characterised as an invitation to recognise Consciousness repeatedly, if only for short moments, in the midst of life – and to gratefully acknowledge its beneficial and profoundly supportive qualities.
 Candice O’Denver’s ‘Balanced View’ network of teachers and students appear to have broken new ground with this approach – and with their innovative use of both telephone conferencing and internet-based video-conferencing technologies, to create a global spiritual study community.

-While I actually drawn very heavily on Candice O’Denver’s teachings, and on to her ultra-simple and ultra-direct approach, the more complex approach that I have been presenting in my articles on this website, with its advocacy of detailed self-enquiry and meditation practices, will appear to bears very little resemblance to what she offers.
-My advocacy of a meditative engagement with the necessary (in my experience) complexities of the bodies and chakras is based on my studies and meditative explorations of Tibetan Buddhism in my twenties, but with a very precious and very crucial piece of additional information from Rahasya (Dr Fritjof Kraft) – a local non-duality teacher in the Byron area, who teaches about the alternating polarity of the subtle bodies and chakras, and about how these alternating polarities are opposite in women and men.
+While I have been drawn to Candice O’Denver’s teachings, and to her ultra-simple and ultra-direct approach, my own path, and the path that I find myself advocating in my articles on this website is more culturally Buddhist one – with systematic self-enquiry and meditation practice.
+My advocacy of a meditative engagement with the complexities of the bodies and chakras is based on my studies and meditative explorations of Tibetan Buddhism in my twenties, but with a very precious and very crucial piece of additional information from Rahasya (Dr Fritjof Kraft) – a local non-duality teacher in the Byron Bay area – who teaches about the alternating polarity of the subtle bodies and chakras, and about how these alternating polarities are opposite in women and men.